Live Help NOW 800-809-3776

 Our attorneys at Klezmer Maudlin, PC have the experience to identify all the potentially liable parties after a workplace accident, including non-employer third parties, and pursue maximum compensation for workers who have been injured.

 If your employer disputes your claim for medical treatment or you believe that your permanent impairment rating is inaccurate, you may be unsure how to proceed.
 Talking with a knowledgeable workers compensation lawyer is a good first step.
-At Klezmer Maudlin, PC, our compassionate and experienced Indianapolis attorneys are dedicated to helping injured workers.
+At Klezmer Maudlin, PC, our compassionate and experienced Indianapolis attorneys are dedicated to helping people get the worker’s comp benefits and settlements they need and deserve.
 You should not accept “No” for an answer if your employer or an insurance company tries to reject your workers compensation claims.
 Let our attorney review your injury, answer your questions and discuss your legal rights during a free consultation.
 We offer free advice and only charge a fee if you hire us to represent you.

 Schedule a free consultation with an Indianapolis workers compensation attorney today by calling us or filling out our online contact form.